 Historic Environment Good Practice Advice in Planning Note 3

-Step 1: identifying the heritage assets affected and their settings
+Step 1: Identifying which heritage assets and their settings are affected

-Step 3: Assessing the effect of the proposed development on the significance of the asset(s)
+Step 3: Assess the effects of the proposed development, whether beneficial or harmful, on the significance or on the ability to appreciate it

-Step 5: Making and documenting the decision and monitoring outcomes
+Step 5: Make and document the decision and monitor outcomes

 - Series: Guidance